Starting an online business as a digital creator is the ultimate path to freedom – especially if you’re planning a

 - What the market wants (and is willing to pay for)

 Where these three overlap, you’ll find great online business ideas.
 For example, I’ve always enjoyed writing.
-I’ve trained as a journalist and gained some experience.
+I first trained as a journalist and gained some experience in the skill.

-Later down the line, I discovered that a lot of tech companies need a constant flow of interesting digital content, and can afford to pay well for it.
+Later down the line, I discovered that a lot of tech companies need a constant flow of interesting digital content, and could afford to pay well for it.
 Bingo – a solid online business idea!

 #3.
 Find Your Target Audience

-What sort of people have the problems that your skills can solve?
+What sort of people have problems that your skills can solve?

 Perhaps your target audience is similar to your existing customers from your current or previous job.